aashiqui2/Java-Practice-Programs/4.Basic Programs/Questions.md

 22. Write a program to insert a element in a specified position?

-23. Write a program to remove duplicated ina  sorted array?
+23. Write a program to remove duplicated in a  sorted array?

 24. Write a program to delete a element from the array and return the resized array?